ddev/ddev/docs/content/developers/building-contributing.md

 6. Variable name length should be proportional to its context and no longer. `noCommaALongVariableNameLikeThisIsNotMoreClearWhenASimpleCommentWouldDo`.
 In practice, short methods will have short variable names and globals will have longer names.
 7. No underscores in package names.
 If you need a compound name, step back, and re-examine why you need a compound name.
 If you still think you need a compound name, lose the underscore.
 8. All tests should run with `go test` and outside tooling should not be required.
 No, we don’t need another unit testing framework.
 Assertion packages are acceptable if they provide *real* incremental value.
-9. Even though we call these “rules” above, they are actually just guidelines.
+9. Even though we call these “rules” above, they are guidelines.
 Since you’ve read all the rules, you now know that.

 If you are having trouble getting into the mood of idiomatic Go, we recommend reading through [Effective Go](https://golang.org/doc/effective_go.html).
 The [Go Blog](https://blog.golang.org) is also a great resource.
 Drinking the kool-aid is a lot easier than going thirsty.